Sparen/Danmakanvas/README.md

 * `isEmpty(obj)` - Returns true if the provided object is empty; false otherwise
 * `everyinterval(n)` - Returns true if the current frame count % n = 0; false otherwise

 The following functions are provided as Object Constructors:
+Note that these should not be used as they have proper wrappers that reduce some of the overhead.
+If they must be used, please note that they must be called with `new`.

 * `EnemyShot(x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)` - Creates an enemy shot with the provided parameters and returns the created object
+* `DMKText(x, y, fillStyle, font, textAlign, content, currgame)` - Creates a Danmakanvas text object with the provided parameters and returns the created object.

 The following functions are provided as part of the Danmakanvas 'API':